-At 18 weeks pregnant, you’re well entrenched into your second trimester.
-Here’s what is happening with you and your baby.
+At 18 weeks pregnant, you’re well into your second trimester.
+Here’s what is happening with you and your baby:

 Changes in your body

-By now, your belly is growing quickly and you probably have an impressive baby bump.
-During your second trimester, you should plan to gain three to four pounds a month for healthy weight gain.
-If you started your pregnancy either underweight or overweight, these figures will change.
+By now, your belly is growing quickly.
+During your second trimester, you should plan to gain 3 to 4 pounds a month for healthy weight gain.
+If you started your pregnancy underweight or overweight, this amount will change.
 Don’t be surprised if you gain a pound or so this week.

-Your baby is becoming increasingly active and those gas bubbles or butterflies you feel in your tummy may be your baby’s first movements, which are also called quickening.
-It won’t be long before you feel his or her gentle kicks and stretches.
+Your baby is also becoming increasingly active.
+Those gas bubbles or butterflies you feel in your tummy may be your baby’s first movements, which is called quickening.
+It won’t be long before you feel their kicks and stretches.

 Your baby is about 5 1/2 inches long this week and weighs around 7 ounces.
 This is a big week for your baby’s senses.
-The ears develop and pop out from the head.
+Their ears develop and pop out from their head.
 Your baby may begin hearing your voice.
 Your baby’s eyes now face forward and may detect light.

-Your baby’s nervous system is also rapidly developing.
-A substance called myelin, which sends messages from one nerve cell to another, now covers your baby’s nerves.
+Your baby’s nervous system is developing rapidly.
+A substance called myelin now covers your baby’s nerves that send messages from one nerve cell to another.

-Many women undergo a second trimester ultrasound this week to see how things are progressing and to make sure baby’s organs are developing properly.
-If your baby cooperates during the ultrasound, you should be able to determine their gender.
+Many women undergo a second trimester ultrasound this week to see how things are progressing and to make sure their baby’s organs are developing properly.
+You may also be able to find out your baby’s sex during the ultrasound.

 Twin development at week 18

-Fat stores are now accumulating beneath your babies’ skin.
-They each weigh around 7 ounces and measure 5 1/2 inches from crown to rump.
+Each baby now weighs around 7 ounces and measure 5 1/2 inches from crown to rump.
+Fat stores are also now accumulating beneath your babies’ skin.

 18 weeks pregnant symptoms

-As long as your pregnancy is progressing without complications, your symptoms may be mild this week.
+If your pregnancy is progressing without complications, your symptoms may be mild this week.
 You might experience increased energy, but also bouts of exhaustion.
-When you feel tired, taking a short power nap may be just the answer.
+When you feel tired, taking a short nap may help.
 Other symptoms that could occur during week 18 include:

 Carpal tunnel syndrome

 Carpal tunnel syndrome is a common complaint among pregnant women.
-It is caused by a compressed nerve in the wrist and it results in tingling, numbness, and pain in the hand and arm.
-Sixty-two percent of pregnant women have reported symptoms.
+It is caused by a compressed nerve in the wrist and results in tingling, numbness, and pain in the hand and arm.
+Sixty-two percent of pregnant women report these symptoms.

-If you work at a computer, adjust your workstation for ergonomics.
+If you work at a computer, make sure your workstation is ergonomic.
 You should also avoid prolonged exposure to vibrations, such as power tools or lawn mowers.
-A wrist splint may also help relieve the painful symptoms.
+A wrist splint may also help relieve painful symptoms.

-The good news is that, in most pregnant women, carpal tunnel syndrome resolves itself after giving birth.
+The good news is that in most pregnant women carpal tunnel syndrome resolves after giving birth.
 If you suspect that you may have carpal tunnel syndrome, speak with your doctor.

-Body aches, such as back, groin, or thigh pain, may begin plaguing you in your second trimester.
+Body aches, such as back, groin, or thigh pain, may begin during your second trimester.
 Your body is rapidly changing.
-As your uterus expands, pushing your stomach out, your center of balance will change.
+As your uterus expands and pushes your stomach out, your center of balance will change.
 This can contribute to body aches.
 The increased weight of your baby can also put extra pressure on your pelvic bones.

 Hot or cold compresses or massage may help.
-Make sure you look for a masseuse who specializes in prenatal massages and let the masseuse know how far along you are when you book your appointment.
+Make sure you look for a masseuse who specializes in prenatal massages and let them know how far along you are when you book your appointment.

 Nighttime leg cramps are also common.
 Stay hydrated and stretch your legs before bed.
 This may help prevent cramps.
-Exercise during the day may also help.
+Exercising during the day may also help.

 Skin changes and itching